If You’re Looking For The Best Folding Saw, You’ve Come To The Right Place

 That's because the blade is under tension instead of compression.

-The Coghlan is lightweight, easy to handle, and can cut much larger logs than any other folding saw.
+The Coghlan is lightweight, easy to handle, and can cut much larger logs than any other traditional folder.

 The only drawback is that you can't sharpen the blades at home, but they ARE very cheap to replace outright.